 For plans that operate on a calendar year basis, this report must be filed by July 31st each year; otherwise, the report must be filed by the last day of the 7th calendar month after the end of the plan year.

+Failure to file the required reports and provide the required information to participants is subject to steep penalties.
+The DOL can penalize you up to $2,200 per day for failure to file.
+Additionally, the IRS can penalize you $250 per day up to a maximum of $150,000 for failure to file.
 It’s important to understand your responsibilities to file required government reports.
 Never assume someone else is filing the return for you.
 You should use a calendar that notes the deadline for filing the return and implement a communication mechanism to alert any outside service providers that might assist in the plan filings of the upcoming deadline.

-Fiduciaries must ensure that administrative requirements are completed both timely and accurately, that documentation exists to support decisions made and that compliance requirements are met.
 While many of your covered service providers may assist and support you in meeting your duties, it’s ultimately your responsibility to ensure all plan administration and reporting requirements have been met.

 You should consult with a knowledgeable retirement plan consultant who can assist you in clarifying and coordinating any assistance offered by the various service providers as it pertains to plan administration and reporting requirements.
+You may also consider implementing G-MAP (Model Administrative Procedures) Steps 6-7 to assist you in developing a framework for meeting your administrative fiduciary responsibilities, as outlined throughout this Guide.